GuanghaoZhu663/SKD-TSTSAN/README.md

 ## Dataset
 Put the micro-expression datasets in the `Dataset` folder.
 Take CASME II dataset preprocessing as an example:
 1. Use `load_images.py` for face detection and cropping
+2. Extract the `onset frame`, `apex frame`, and `offset frame` from the dataset.
-2. Use `optflow_for_classify.py` for optical flow computation
+3. Use `optflow_for_classify.py` for optical flow computation
-3. Use `LOSO.py` for leave-one-subject-out cross-validation dataset splitting
+4. Use `LOSO.py` for leave-one-subject-out cross-validation dataset splitting

 ## Usage
 1. Configure `pre_trained_model_path`, `main_path`, and `exp_name` in `train_classify_SKD_TSTSAN.py`.
 We provide a pretrained SKD-TSTSAN model weight file trained on the macro-expression dataset in the `Pretrained_model` folder